Climbing Mount Kenya

 My name is Dominic Frost and in May 2017, I will be climbing Mount Kenya for Diabetes UK with my girlfriend, Jennifer Chetwood.
 I am the first British with type 1 diabetes to trek this mountain for Diabetes UK.
 This is a great privilege but brings in added risks, as we have limited examples to follow in terms of diabetes management, as every mountain and trek is different.

 I currently live and work in London but from a young age I was always walking my dogs or going for long bike rides in the countryside of Hampshire where I grew up.
 Since then I have been trekking and climbing all over the UK and abroad.

 I was diagnosed with type 1 diabetes at aged 11.
 Since I was young diabetes has not restricted me from playing football (soccer) for my universities; cricket and rugby at school, but it has been a challenge.
-Like most Type 1s, I have to inject four times a day, test my sugar level and watch what I eat in order to keep my glucose levels stable.
+Like most type 1s, I have to inject four times a day, test my blood sugar level and watch what I eat in order to keep my blood glucose levels stable.

 To achieve this mountain, I will have to change my insulin injection levels, test my blood sugar levels every two hours and ensure I balance my food and insulin in order to have the energy to carry me to the summit.
 Adding to that I will have to keep my equipment working in tropical weather and up to -10 when we reach the top.